 Molly is proud to co-lead the Boston Teachers Union organizing committees on Immigrant Rights: the Unafraid Educators.
 This group works to build schools where all immigrant and undocumented students are welcomed, respected, cherished, and protected.
 Over the past three years, the Unafraid Educators have raised over $180,000 in college scholarships for undocumented Boston Public School graduates.
 Alongside youth and educators across Boston, Molly is also part of a group advocating for Ethnic Studies in Boston’s schools.
 They are working to ensure that all students have access to courses that center the histories of communities of color and movements for liberation.
 Recently, their collective secured funding from the BTU and school district to build an Ethnic Studies curriculum that reflects and celebrates the identities of youth in Boston.

-She grew up in Bear Valley, Alaska and so Boston winters haven’t scared Molly away.
+She grew up in Bear Valley, Alaska, so Boston winters haven’t scared Molly away.
 These days, she lives in Hyde Park, Boston with her partner and dog-sits for friends almost enough to create the illusion that she has one of her own.

 Deirdre Doughty | Colorado River Collegiate Academy